pschmitt/zabbix-docker-multiarch/README.md

 ## CI

-All upstream projects are built using [Travis CI](https://travis-ci.com/pschmitt/zabbix-docker-multiarch) **except** zabbix-agent2 since it won't build properly with buildx and QEMU for ARM.
+All upstream projects are built using both [Travis CI](https://travis-ci.com/pschmitt/zabbix-docker-multiarch) and [GitHub Actions](https://github.com/pschmitt/zabbix-docker-multiarch/actions?query=workflow%3A%22GitHub+Actions+CI%22)
+**except** zabbix-agent2 since it won't build properly with buildx and QEMU for ARM.

 I currently build zabbix-agent2 locally every day using an AMD64 machine and a Raspberry Pi.